sarahborr/Project-3/README.md

 Mood is one of the most important uses of color in general.
 There is a reason why poisonus animals and stop signs are red, to indicate danger.
 Specifically, mood is used to set the tone of an art piece.
 There is a reason that Van Gouh's 'name' seems so livley and happy, while Edward Hopper's "Nighthawk', though depicting a similar scene of a restraunt at night, seems eerie and threatening:
 ![Van Gough's](https://media-dev.overstockart.com/optimized/cache/data/product_images/VG415-1000x1000.jpg)
 ![Nighthawk by Edward Hopper](https://media.overstockart.com/optimized/cache/data/product_images/EH2136-1000x1000.jpg) Though it is not the only contripbuting artistic principal that lead to these moods, it is certainly the most prominent.
-The first features bright yellows and blue, a calm blue with a hapy yellow.
-The second one uses darker Greens and reds (Complimentary colors)
+The first features bright primary colors, a calm blue with a happy yellow.
+The second one uses darker Greens and reds (complimentary colors) that oppose each other and aid in the feeling of disharmony that makes the painting feel 'off'.

 > quote

 ## Further Development
 If given more time, I would like to possibly go into tints, shades, and saturation and how they effect color and mood.
+Tertiary colors and various other color relationships, like analogus (colors next to eachother) and triads (3 color equally spaced from eachother).
+Going into other color relationships and how colors may apper what they are not